XIC051/cse15l-lab-reports/lab3.md

 911report/chapter-13.5.txt
 911report/chapter-3.txt
 ```
--l option: This option stands for "files with matches" and causes grep to print only the names of the files that contain the pattern.
-For example, if you want to find all files in the current directory that contain the word "bar," you can use the following command: grep -l "bar" *.

 example 2:
+where I found it:
+        I asked chatGPT.
+Explanation: -i
+        This option enables case-insentitive searching, so it will print out all letters that match the pattern of the given command  regardless of whether it is capitalized or not.
+It is helpful when I am not sure of the case of the string I want to search for.

 ```
 (base) chenxiaojie@chenxiaojiedeMacBook-Air technical % grep -i "CLINICAL" biomed/1468-6708-3-1.txt
         decreased mortality.
 Clinical trials powered to detect